SmartContractSecurity/SWC-registry/README.md

 - Define a common language for describing security issues in smart contract systems' architecture, design, or code.
 - Serve as a way to train and increase performance for smart contract security analysis tools.

-## Terminology

-The following terminology is used throughout the SWC:

-- **SWC ID:** A numeric identifier assigned to a variant (e.g. SWC-100).
-- **Variant:** A specific weakness that is described in a very low detail specific to Eteherum smart contracts.
-Each variant is assigned an unique SWC ID.
-- **Base/Class:** An abstract base description of a class of weaknesses.
-CWE has a wide range of base/class types that provide a meaningful hierarchal context for smart contract specific weakness variants.
-Every SWC ID is related to a Base or Class weakness type in the CWE.
-- **Test Case:** Test cases are the meat of the SWC.
-They consist of micro-samples and real-world vulnerable smart contracts that demonstrate concrete instances of each SWC variant.
-Test cases serve as the basis for meaningful weakness classification and are useful to security analysis tool developers.

 ## Creating a new SWC entry

 Make sure that there is no matching weakness in the registry.
 Create a file with a new SWC ID in the [entries](./entries) directory.
 Use the [template](./entries/template.md) and describe all weakness attributes.